Feminist Anthropology Concentration

 Feminist Anthropology was formerly offered to students within the rubric of a specialized “track” to be completed at the MA level.
 Courses completed in the old system will count for the Concentration.
 All students have the option of including feminist courses within their training to whatever extent is appropriate for their particular interests.

 Graduate students from Anthropology will take 15 s.h. of coursework in the Feminist Anthropology concentration in addition to their regular core requirements.
 Courses for the Feminist Anthropology Concentration may fulfill requirements for graduate electives in the Anthropology Department.
 Students from other departments are welcome in the courses and need not take other coursework required of Anthropology students.
-Those who complete the Concentration may so indicate on their curricula vitae.

 These 15 s.h. should be divided among graduate seminars and elective courses as shown below.
 Students can also petition for other courses (in Anthropology or other departments) to count towards the concentration in Feminist Anthropology, if the course and/or their work for the course included significant relevant content.
 These petitions will be reviewed by Feminist Anthropology faculty.